Leadership

 The Flexibility cluster characterizes a leader who believes that the people under his or her direction perform best when given maximum autonomy.
 He believes there are different right ways of doing things, and his expectations and directives are always negotiable.

-Managerial courage vs laissez-faire
+Managerial courage vs. laissez-faire

 A measure of the degree of leadership in the interventionist mode